All Episodes

 And so we're simply giving people an opportunity to express what they think of people like you and other tight wads who are wound up so tight over all this that you don't see the truth.

-And uh as a bonus, we're earning money.
+And as a bonus, we're earning money and we are keeping it.

 We'll be back after this.

-Having more fun than a human being should be allowed to have already here on Open Line Friday.
+Okay, back we are having more fun than a human being should be allowed to have already here on Open Line Friday.

 Telephone number is 800-282-2882.

-Turns out it wasn't a router problem, it was a relay problem up in Atlanta.
+It was a relay problem up in Atlanta.

-Audio soundbite number eleven today.
+Audio soundbite number 11 today.

 These techniques included the threat of live burial and waterboarding, whereby the detainee is strapped to a board, forcibly pushed underwater, wrapped in a wet towel, and made to believe he might drown.

-On one occasion the air conditioning had been turned down so far that the temperature was so cold in the room that the barefooted detainee was shaking with cold.
+On one occasion, the air conditioning had been turned down so far that the temperature was so cold in the room that the barefooted detainee was shaking with cold.

 Saddam's torture chambers reopened under new management, U.S. management.